augustinas1/MomentClosure.jl/docs/src/api/momentclosure_api.md

 * `ModelingToolkit.get_iv(sys::MomentEquations)`: The independent variable used in the system.
 * `ModelingToolkit.get_ps(sys::MomentEquations)`: The parameters of the system.
 * `ModelingToolkit.unknowns(sys::MomentEquations)`: The set of unknowns (moments) in the equations.
+* `Catalyst.speciesmap(sys::MomentEquations)`: The dictionary mapping the chemical species in a `Catalyst.ReactionSystem` to their index within the corresponding moment equations.
 * `MomentClosure.get_closure(sys::ClosedMomentEquations)`: The dictionary of moment closure functions for each higher order moment.

 ## [Displaying Equations and Closures](@id visualisation_api)